QuaSi-Software/Documentation/docs/resie_component_parameters.md

 temperatures at a lower temperature.

 The `balanced`model is a combination of the latter two models.
-Here, a `switch_point` is defined as the fraction of the load of the storage where the model switches from ideally stratified to ideally mixed.
+Here, a `switch_point` is defined as the fraction of the load of the storage where the model switches from ideally stratified (load above `switch_point`) to ideally mixed (load less then `switch_point`).

+See the chapter [here](./resie_energy_system_components.md#short-term-thermal-energy-storage-sttes-buffertank) for more explanation on the different models.

 Independent of the model, the input temperature is always required at `high_temperature`.
 For the size of the buffer tank, either the `volume` or the `capacity` can be given.
 If a capacity is given and no losses are considered, the density and thermal capacity of the medium, `rho_medium` and `cp_medium`, are not required.
+Note that no losses are applied when the storage is completely empty, meaning at `low_temperature`.

 **General parameter:**